alafa/django-portfolio/README.md

 Migrate: `python manage.py migrate`

-Every time there's a new model.
-We need to first:
+Every time there's a new or edited model.
+We need to run first:
 `python manage.py makemigrations`